BioinfoMachineLearning/GCPNet/README.md

 ## Citing this work

-If you use the code or data associated with the GCPNet foundation models within this package or otherwise find such work useful, please cite:
+If you use the code or data associated with the GCPNet foundational models within this package or otherwise find such work useful, please cite:

 ```bibtex
 @article{morehead2023gcpnet,